Sudsey/CHIP8/README.md

 # CHIP8
  A side-project CHIP8 interpreter and disassembler for Java 11.
-Built using LWJGL 3.2.2 build 10 (currently installed via zip, with *Minimal OpenGL* preset, may reconfigure using e.g. Maven later).
+Built using LWJGL 3.2.2 (managed via Maven).

 ## Usage
  This program is run on the command line, and has a GUI only for interacting with the game.